ale97dro/ComuniCrawler/README.md

 Koke is a web scraper based on HtmlAgilityPack.

-At this moment, this scraper can find informations about city in page like [this](http://www.comuni-italiani.it/012/lista.html): at this moment Koke extract only the list of cities.
+At this moment, Koke can find informations about city in page like [this](http://www.comuni-italiani.it/012/lista.html): Koke extract only the list of cities.

 # Command line